-If there’s anything the 32 parent-writers and 15 experts of Easy to Love but Hard to Raise want you to know, it’s this:
+If there’s anything the contributors to Easy to Love but Hard to Raise want you to know, it’s this:

 YOU ARE NOT ALONE